tinymce/tinymce-docs/rtc/configuration.md

 ### Input fields

 * userId:string - This is the JWT user ID for the connecting or disconnecting user
-* caretNumber:int - Current caret number used to for example display a color (a user may connect multiple times)
+* caretNumber:int - The user's caret number 1-8 (helpful to disambiguate when a user connects multiple times)
 * custom:object - Custom data passed out from the other clients `rtc_custom_user_details` function.
 If none is provided this will be an empty object.

 ### Example of providing custom user details